LucasBaizer/JNetwork/README.md

 Current Version: 1.0

 This jar does not require JNetwork Core, but the two are recommended to be used together.
 It adds the ability to easily encrypt and decrypt objects.
+It uses the Apache Commons Codec library.

 #Downloads
 JNetwork Core 1.1: https://www.dropbox.com/s/yt6tavaiytmwudy/jnetwork_core-v1.1.jar?dl=1